jligh/angular-simple-feature-flags/README.md

 </div>
 ```

-\* If installing manually, you will also need to also install [Lodash](https://github.com/lodash/lodash) as a dependency
+\* If installing manually, you will also need to install [Lodash](https://github.com/lodash/lodash) as a dependency

 ###Feedback
 Please add any bugs or feedback to the issue queue.